 Ladakh in 1981, locality unknown, photo by

-Western ideas of education have been justly lauded as a human right yet they are devoid of a pragmatic spiritual framework and worse still, when it is present it is spawned from a big mix of urban, religo-occult, Christian, Anglo-American, and Euro-centric models which amounts to an indoctrination of the Western ideal to which all should aspire.
+Western ideas of education have been justly lauded as a human right yet they are devoid of a pragmatic spiritual framework and worse still, when it is present it is spawned from a big mix of urban, religo-occult, Christian, Anglo-American, and Euro-centric models which amount to an indoctrination of the Western ideal to which all should aspire.
 It offers the same bland, Universalist information as though all cultures and countries are alike.
 Western education reinforces competition and a strangely Darwinian and materialist world-view that is devoid of context and cultural nuance.
-It therefore helps to foster dependency on unsustainable resources and increases scarcity, a perception that is funnelled through globalised pupils: the new channels of production and homogenisation.
+It therefore helps to foster dependency on unsustainable resources and increases scarcity; a perception that is funnelled through globalised pupils: the new channels of production and homogenisation.
 Alternative modalities, emotional and interpersonal skills and multi-disciplinary approaches offering the cutting edge of new thought are seldom brought into the light of day.
 Therefore, the price of education and being “informed” is to lose the sense of identity to be replaced with another that is rootless.
-It offers an education that promises its students of developing nations to become more aware of what is happening in the world and how to join the global economy that is DE-pendent when once you were IN-dependent.
+It offers an education that promises its students of developing nations to become more aware of what is happening in the world and how to join the global economy that is DE-pendent as opposed to IN-dependent.

 Like so many ancient and indigenous cultures forced into the Western fold Ladakh is no different, where modern schooling, just as it does to the young American or British child: “acts almost as a blindfold, preventing children from seeing the context in which they live.
 They leave school unable to use their resources, unable to function in their own world.”
 In traditional cultures there was no separation of education from their environment and the intimate relationships between the ecology of the mind and land.
 Learning came forth naturally from the extended family and friends who were all involved in maintaining the organism that was family, and community.
-The spiritual, economic and emotional nourishment came from hard work, a deep knowledge that was transmitted to children, by example.
+The spiritual, economic and emotional nourishment came from hard work, a deep knowledge that was transmitted to children – by example.

 Unlike generations of children in the West who are force-fed learning that is designed to contour the developing mind towards the implacable necessity of the global market, the Ladakhis were taught something quite different.
-For instance, regarding the practice of sowing: “… they would learn that on one side of the village it was a little warmer, on the other side a little colder.
+For instance, regarding the practice of sowing: “…they would learn that on one side of the village it was a little warmer, on the other side a little colder.
 From their own experience children would come to distinguish between different strains of barley and the specific growing conditions each strained preferred.
 They learned to recognize even the tiniest wild plant and how to use it, and how to pick out a particular animal on a faraway mountain slope”.

 Portrait of a Hanu woman from a Ladakhi tribe (wikipedia)